 Lab-grown versus natural Diamonds

 Sustainable, fair and affordable diamonds in beautiful quality - Sounds good?
-Then lab diamonds are just the thing for you!
+Then lab diamonds are just right for you!

-However, there are also some aspects that could speak for natural diamonds.
+There are also some aspects that can speak for natural diamonds.

-As sustainability plays an important role at Pukka Berlin, lab grown diamonds are a real sustainable alternative to natural diamonds.
-The topic is also becoming more present in the jewelry industry due to innovation.
-This is because Lab Diamonds in modern manufacturing processes are indistinguishable from natural diamonds to the naked eye.
+Since sustainability plays an important role at Pukka Berlin, lab grown diamonds are a sustainable alternative to natural diamonds.
+The topic is becoming more and more present in the jewelry industry due to the power of innovation.
+Because: Lab diamonds in modern manufacturing processes are indistinguishable from natural diamonds to the naked eye.

 Here we answer all the important questions about origin, characteristics and the differences between rennet and natural diamonds.

-In the case of lab diamonds, various processes are used to try to grow a real diamond.
-There are several different processes.
-In the CVD (chemical vapor deposition) process, which we use, a rough diamond is grown in 4-6 weeks based on a natural diamond seed.
-This diamond has the structure type 2a, the same structure as most of the diamonds used in the jewelry industry.
+In Lab Diamonds, various processes are used to try to grow a real diamond.
+In the CVD (chemical vapor deposition) process, which we use, a rough diamond is grown based on a natural diamond seed in 4-6 weeks.
+This diamond has the structure type 2a, the same structure as the majority of diamonds used in the jewelry industry.
 The diamonds are then cut and subsequently graded and certified in the same way as natural diamonds.

-Natural diamonds are formed in the earth over billions of years by extremely high temperatures that create pressure beneath the earth's surface from a depth of about 150 kilometers, creating diamonds by pressing them.
-The heat and depth reach a point that conditions prevail within the earth where atoms link together to form crystal lattices.
-These crystals become solid and robust and form a rough diamond.
-In other words, the carbon develops the diamond.
+Natural diamonds are formed in the earth over billions of years by extremely high temperatures that create pressure beneath the earth's surface from a depth of about 150 kilometers, creating diamonds.
+The heat and depth reach a point so that conditions prevail inside the earth, causing atoms to link together to form crystal lattices.
+These crystals become solid and robust, forming a rough diamond.
+In other words, the carbon creates the diamond.

 So always pay attention to the origin of the stones, and not only the quality.